Saturday March 14th, 10am to 5:30 pm

 • WHAT IS PRODUCIBILITY?
 The fact that producers always ask this question, and playwrights hardly ever do, causes a serious disconnect between the commercial producer and most playwrights.

-• WRITING TO A MARKET - We will ask each playwright questions he or she has probably never considered before: Who is your market?
+• WRITING TO A MARKET - We will ask each playwright questions he or she has probably never considered before: What is your market?
 Who is going to buy tickets?
 Who is this play written for?

 Schedule (subject to change):

-- Steps of development
+- The role of the dramaturg in development

-- Licensing your play
+- Understanding your producer